Meatless Monday Chow

 2 scallions, sliced for serving

-Add another tablespoon or two of oil to the same pan and throw in the ginger, scallions, crushed red pepper and garlic.
+Heat a large wok or saute pan over high heat, add aa couple tablespoons of oil and then the ginger, scallions, crushed red pepper and garlic.
 Saute for two minutes and then add the veggies.
 Stir fry until just barely cooked through, another 3 or 4 minutes.

 Remove from the heat and turn into a serving bowl, drizzle with a little more sesame oil, sprinkle with the remaining scallions and serve immediately.